minutelab/mless/README.md

 newkey = key+".hash"
 ```

 Save the file you just edited (locally).
+It will be uploaded to the running Minute Lab container automatically.

 Now upload another file to S3 (no need to stop/start mlessd).
 You will notice that the NEW code is used:

 * The files are created with the `.hash` extension
-* The code fails to activate the "loop protection" (the extention name was changed...), which results with `.hash.hash`, `.hash.hash.hash`, etc extensions (the "loop" will continue until the S3 file name length limit is reached)
+* The code fails to activate the "loop protection" (as the extention name was changed...), which results with `.hash.hash`, `.hash.hash.hash`, etc extensions (the "loop" will continue until the S3 file name length limit is reached)

 #### Running with a debugger